harrrshall/Open-Dubbing/README.md

     *   Transcribe the audio using AssemblyAI.
     *   Generate dubbed audio using Kokoro.
     *   Combine the video and dubbed audio.
-    *   Save the final podcast video to a file named after the YouTube channel (e.g., `CHANNEL_NAME.mp4`).
+    *   Save the final Dubbed video to a file named after the YouTube channel (e.g., `CHANNEL_NAME.mp4`).
 A counter will be appended to the filename if a file with the same name already exists.
     *   Delete temporary files.

 ## Example